 Milk: Milk’s ability to coat the tongue and throat is one of the reasons it’s able to combat spicy food, so it’s not unreasonable to think it can do something similar to the stomach.
 Drinking milk can cause short-term relief from stomach ulcer pain but is best left out of the diet in the long term.
 Remember: milk has more fat in it than most drinks, which means it can cause more acid production.

 Smoking: Another one from the common stomach ulcer facts is that smoking can promote acid production and further weaken the mucus lining.
 If you smoke, cut back or quit.
+Read more about the health effects of smoking.

 Alcohol: Alcohol consumption irritates and erodes the lining of the stomach and alcohol abuse on its own is considered a risk factor for developing an ulcer.